 A friend of mine works for this amazing project, called Panorama Streetline.
 I fell in love with one of their works, a panorama of the Keizersgracht in wintertime, made last year, when the canals had frozen over and people were happily skating along in the centre of this great city I live in (click on the picture for larger image).

-The photographer's name is Jörg Rom, sadly he does not have a website yet (working on it!).
+The photographer's name is Jörg Rom.
 I got Jörg's permission to share this panorama with you.
 I love how you get to see the Keizersgracht stretch out on the horizon, as you never would in real life, as your view is always limited to the place you are standing.

 And how rare is it to see people skating on the canals!
 I've lived here for nearly a decade and have not witnessed such a thing before.
 How cool and what a lovely coincidence that Jörg was there to capture the scene for immortality.